DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/35 Hide a Column Using the API.md

+---
+##### jQuery

 A column is considered hidden when its [visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#visible') property is **false**.
-In Angular, Vue, and React, you can bind this property to a component or state property and change that property.
-In jQuery, you can change this property using the [columnOption(id, optionName, optionValue)](/api-reference/10%20UI%20Components/GridBase/3%20Methods/columnOption(id_optionName_optionValue).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#columnOptionid_optionName_optionValue') method.
+You can change this property using the [columnOption(id, optionName, optionValue)](/api-reference/10%20UI%20Components/GridBase/3%20Methods/columnOption(id_optionName_optionValue).md '/Documentation/ApiReference/UI_Components/dxDataGrid/Methods/#columnOptionid_optionName_optionValue') method.
 For example, the following code hides an *"Email"* column:

----
-##### jQuery

     <!--JavaScript-->$("#dataGridContainer").dxDataGrid("columnOption", "Email", "visible", false);

 ##### Angular

+A column is considered hidden when its [visible](/api-reference/_hidden/GridBaseColumn/visible.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#visible') property is **false**.
+You can bind this property to a component property and change the latter property.
+For example, the following code hides an *"Email"* column:

     <!-- tab: app.component.html -->
     <dx-data-grid ... >